dashdotdotdashdotdot/MyBlog/content/about.md

 # Powered by a Dashboard

-The core or the valuation space is the dashboard, which provides the user with the ability to bring up a company and examine a trajectory for sales, margin, asset turnover, cost of capital and the tax rate that is consistent with the valuation using the most recent financial statement information and the market price as of the end of the most recent quarter.
+The core or the valuation space is the Dashboard, which provides the user with the ability to bring up a company and examine a trajectory for sales, margin, asset turnover, cost of capital and the tax rate that is consistent with the valuation using the most recent financial statement information and the market price as of the end of the most recent quarter.
 The user can customize this trajectory to examine the implications of their own views on the firm's possible trajectories.
-The dashboard also does a value attribution analysis of the S&P 500 as a portfolio.
-The dashboard is able to perform multiple analyses in real-time for the user with up-to-date information for any of the non-financial firms in the S&P 500.
-When interacting with the dashboard, the server in the cloud is running R (the statistical programming language).
+The Dashboard also does a value attribution analysis of the S&P 500 as a portfolio.
+The Dashboard is able to perform multiple analyses in real-time for the user with up-to-date information for any of the non-financial firms in the S&P 500.
+When interacting with the Dashboard, the server in the cloud is running R (the statistical programming language).
 The link is at the bottom of each page of this blog; it will open in a new window.
 It can take a minute to load.
 It may say "please wait" during this interval.

 # And A Single Name Report